 Epic Poetry as Field of Experimentation (1918–1933)

-The dissertation project wants to trace this ›counter-vibration‹.
-The corpus concentrates on the epics of Mann, Döblin and Hauptmann, which have so far been largely ignored both in research on the respective oeuvre and in research on the epic itself.
-The investigation of distinctly heterogeneous epics, which refer in different ways to traditions (Homeric epic, idyll, Indian and religious epic) and modern models and reflect the experience of the First World War, also allows the range of experiments in the field of the epic poem to be represented.
+The dissertation project wants to trace this ‘counter-vibration’.
+The corpus concentrates on the epics of Mann, Döblin and Hauptmann, which have so far been largely ignored in research on both the respective oeuvre and on the epic itself.
+The investigation of distinctly heterogeneous epics, which refer in different ways to traditions (Homeric epic, idyll, Indian and religious epics) and modern models that reflect the experience of the First World War, also allows the range of experiments in the field of the epic poem to be represented.